Frequently Asked Questions

 - Do they take insurance, and, if so, what insurances?

 If you see someone for a month and don’t feel like you are connecting with them or don’t feel like you are or can get help from them, change therapists.
 Remember, therapists are people too.
 You’re not going to become friends with everyone you meet and you won’t like all therapists.
 It’s better to leave and find someone who can help you.

 Below are some answers to questions you may have about my practice:

 How can I make an appointment?

-You can either contact me using my online contact form, telephone me at 914-282-7123 if you’d like an appointment in my Westchester office, or at 212-472-3265 if you’d like to be seen in Manhattan.
+You can either contact me using my online contact form, or telephone me at 914-282-7123.
 If you contact me by email, please include your phone number and whether or not you would like me to call or respond by email.
 Please also let me know the best time to contact you.
 I don’t pick up the telephone while I’m in a session, so, if you get my voicemail, know it’s confidential and I will be the only person who listens to it.
 Leave your information and I will call you back.

 How long are appointments and how often will I come in for therapy?

 Sessions are 45 minutes long.
 It’s better to come in weekly in the beginning of treatment.
 This will not only help to resolve your issues more quickly but it will also help to develop the therapeutic relationship more quickly.
 The therapeutic relationship is one that exists between the therapist and client and aids in the resolution of the problems.

 What can I expect during the first appointment?